 Based on the above analysis, Randle et al concluded that the hypnotherapy hadn’t provided clear evidence of alien abduction.
 To add weight to their contention, they turned to a psychological notion known as false memory syndrome (FMS).
 FMS was invoked and the Satanic Ritual Abuse (SRA) cases of the 1980s were discussed in length as examples.
 But Randle et al went one step further; they drew parallels between the alien abduction experience and the SRA cases.
 While tantalizing, the result strengthened hypothesis no. 2: if alien abduction experience is closely matched with FMS, then, they had almost certainly found the path to the answer to the alien abduction enigma.

-Add some alien drawings and hey presto!
+Add some alien drawings and voila!

 To further strengthen their argument, they discussed how culturally constructed ‘aliens’ had impregnated the unconscious mind of abductees and had given birth to the abduction experience.
 Human culture was to blame, and an overactive imagination.
 The alien in the alien abduction experience wasn’t a real one – it was a cultural construction.
 In other words, it was a drawing of an alien.
 The alien was the result of human imagination, and it had somehow impregnated the unconscious mind of the abductees and was mashed together with some other cultural stuff to create an alien abduction experience.
 But they never explained how that actually happened, thereby, in my mind, weakening their argument.
 And they never explained how they themselves hadn’t experienced an alien abduction experience if everyone everywhere had experienced the phenomenon.